mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 function more complex.
-In this particular case, it means that it should consume a list of type `[a]` and produce a list of type `[b]`, which means that the inner function should have the type `[a] -> Maybe (b, [a])` (remember, we produce elements of `[b]` one at a time).
+In this particular case, it means that it should consume a list of type `[a]` and produce a list of type `[b]`, which means that the inner function should have the type `[a] -> Maybe (b, [a])` (remember, we produce the elements of `[b]` one at a time).
 Clearly, this type signature differs from what we have so far.
 We should adjust it:

 ```haskell
 newtype List a b = List ([a] -> Maybe (b, [a]))
 ```

 The type `List a b` means: we produce a list of elements of type `b` from a list of elements of type `a`.
-Not a very intuitive type to have for a thing like a linked list, but let's put up with it and see what comes out of it.
+Not a very intuitive type for something like a linked list, but let's put up with it and see what comes out of it.

 Now `map1` compiles: